Clearing land for soy plantations and cattle ranching are a major cause of fires in Brazil.

 Brazil is the largest exporter of both beef and soybeans.
 China, the largest buyer of Brazillian soy, imports 48% of soy produced in the northern Cerrado region of Matopiba, while its second-largest importer, the EU, accounts for 17%.
 The situation is less extreme with beef, with roughly three-quarters of production consumed domestically.
 Nevertheless, the rest is shipped in sufficient quantities to make Brazil the largest exporter of beef globally.
 2020 even saw record beef exports, growing 8% from 2019, despite the COVID-19 pandemic.

-In Brazil, soy traders Bunge and Cargill together had more fires in their vicinities than all the other major soy traders combined.
-Among slaughterhouses, JBS, Marfrig and Minerva accounted for 60% of fires in the potential buying zones of the top 10 companies.
+Large companies are also associated with the increasing number of fires.
+Soy traders Bunge and Cargill, for instance, together had more fires in their vicinities than all the other major soy traders combined.
+Among slaughterhouses, JBS, Marfrig and Minerva accounted for 60% of fires in the potential buying zones of the top ten companies.

 In August 2019, Brazil suffered one of the worst fire seasons, with more than 30 million hectares of Brazilian land burned.
 This represents 3.7% of Brazil’s landmass.
 The subsequent 2020 fire season was actually more severe, increasing nearly 13% from 2019.
 In Brazilian Amazon, fires were up by nearly 16% and deforestation wiped out an area larger than Jamaica in the year to August 2020.